change-metrics/changemetrics.io/posts/2022-01-05-review-workflow.md

 I use the board once or twice a day, usually after breakfast and lunch.
 My goal is to empty the `To review` category:

 - I use the `hide change` feature to discard things that don't look important.
-(Monocle will un-hides on update)
 - Then, I review the few remaining changes.
 - Monocle will unhide changes if they are updated.